USV Local Schools

 CREDIT FOR CLASS

-The final grade for any student will be figured with
+given, the final grade for any student will be figured with the percent he/she

-will count as 20% of the final grade.
+as 20% of the final grade.
+The midterm

-Students need to fulfill only 7 of the following 8
+to fulfill only 7 of the following 8 criteria

 4 units, including Algebra I, Geometry, Algebra II or equivalent and